#17 - What Being a Parent Taught Me About Managing Stress

 Welcome to “The Elements of Being” podcast, where I dissect and explore the minds and habits of psychologists, filmmakers, writers, and industry icons.
 Essentially, we learn what makes them flip the switch to achieve great feats, goals, and milestones…and a chance to geek out over the psychology behind human behavior.

 Being a father now, it’s amazing what you can learn from your child.
-My 3-year-old son, Preston, has taught me how to manage stress more effectively without knowing it!
-What a smart little man.
+My 3-year-old son, Preston, has taught me to manage stress more effectively without knowing it!
+What a wise little man.

 The ego of a typical adult human may exclaim: Babies teach us nothing!
 They are little animals trying to survive in nature.
 What do they know?!